Commuting integrable maps from a deformed D$_4$ cluster algebra: Deformation of the cluster map

 The poles of the j-invariant correspond to the singular fibres, where the curve becomes degenerate.
 The 3 roots of $p_3$ give values of $\ka$ where \eqref{Klevel} is an irreducible rational curve.
 The first factor in the denominator of the j-invariant gives a triple pole at $\ka=-\al-\be-2$, meaning that the singular fibre has multiplicity 3.
 This can be seen be rewriting \eqref{Klevel} as

 Then it can be verified that when $\ka+\al+\be+2=0$, the equation for the curve decomposes into three factors as

-where the third factor $\ell_1$ is linear in $w$; so each factor defines a rational curve.
-It turns out that the two functions above become equivalent to one another when $\rb_3=1$, upon identifying the remaining parameters $\rb_1$ and $\rb_4$ in each case, although the associated maps $\hat{\varphi}_{1},\hat{\varphi}_{2}$ remain distinct from one another.
+where the third factor $\ell_1$ is linear in $w$; so each factor above defines a rational curve.
 Similarly, the second factor in the denominator of the j-invariant gives a double pole at $\ka=-\al\be-3$, and for this value of $\ka$ the equation of the curve decomposes as

 where the factor $\ell_2$ is also linear in $w$, so this singular fibre has multiplicity 2.
 Furthermore, the difference of degrees between the numerator and denominator of the j-inavriant is $12-8=4$, so there is a singular fibre of multiplicity 4 at $\ka=\infty$.
 It is clear that the two lines $z=0$ and $w=0$ lie in this fibre, and by considering other charts with coordinates $Z=1/z$ and $W=1/w$ it becomes apparent that an additional two lines, namely $z=\infty$ and $w=\infty$, are also included, which completes the count.